 Include a discussion of the computer and technological systems in your business.
 Will you operate a website?
 If so, who will maintain it?
 What computer hardware and software will be used?
 What will your phone system look like?
 What office equipment will you need?

 Create an Executive Summary

 The Executive Summary should be interesting to your reader and provide the basic information about the business.
 In particular, the Executive Summary is intended to summarize your financial needs for startup or purchase.
 Here are the points you should emphasize in your Executive Summary:

-- A one-sentence description of the products/services of the business.
+- A one-sentence description of the products and services of the business.

-- Several sentences which discuss the purpose of the business, its mission/vision, and other information to interest your reader in the business.
+- Several sentences that discuss the purpose of the business, its mission/vision, and other information to interest your reader in the business.

 - A general description of your target market, your competitive position, and your unique differences from your competition.